 CASB Bill Tracker - Landscape Viewpowered by Colorado Capitol Watch

-This action plan will help you organize your grassroots lobbying efforts.
-Use this action plan as a guide and reminder of what to do during various times of the year.
+This action plan will help to organize your grassroots lobbying efforts.
+Use this as a guide and reminder of what to do during various times of the year.

-Washington, D.C. may be 1,500 miles away, but it’s still important for Colorado’s members of Congress to hear from you, the local voice of the community.
-With all of the rule making and regulations being decided on for the Every Student Succeeds Act (ESSA) and the re-authorization of the Carl D. Perkins Career and Technical Education (CTE) the decisions made on Capitol Hill will have big impacts on Colorado Classrooms.
+Washington, D.C. may be 1,500 miles away, but it’s still important for Colorado’s members of Congress to hear from you; the local voice of the community.
+With rulemaking and regulations being decided on for the Every Student Succeeds Act (ESSA) and the re-authorization of the Carl D. Perkins Career and Technical Education (CTE), the decisions made on Capitol Hill will have big impacts on Colorado classrooms.
 Stay in touch with the Colorado Congressional Delegation using these resources.

 The following toolkit focuses on lobbying from the local level to the federal level.

 Both CASB and the National School Board Association (NSBA) have useful resources for becoming well-versed on federal education issues.

 - Quick Reference Guide on Federal Education Issues - CASB’s guide to federal education issues.